-The landlord of Francis Crick House and CAN Mezzanine have a legal responsibility for carrying out legionella testing within the communal areas of both buildings in accordance with current legislation.
+The landlord of Francis Crick House and the Fora offices both have a legal responsibility for carrying out legionella testing within the communal areas of both buildings in accordance with current legislation.
 This is checked by the Facilities Manager at the annual inspection.

-3.28 Passenger Lifts
+3.26 Passenger Lifts

-The passenger lift insurance inspections and regular servicing at our properties are the responsibility of the respective landlords and are carried out by approved contractors.
+The passenger lift insurance inspections and regular servicing are the responsibility of the respective landlords and are carried out by approved contractors.

-3.29 Slips, trips and falls
+3.27 Slips, trips and falls